armadaproject/armada/docs/scheduler.md

 1. selects an executor and
 2. assigns jobs to this executor until full.

+For simplicity and scalability, the scheduler only considers one executor at a time.
 The above algorithm runs periodically.
-In addition, Armada continually schedules preemtible and lime-limited jobs to improve utilisation and throughput.
+In addition, to improve utilisation and throughput, Armada continually schedules preemtible and lime-limited jobs.

 ### Fairness

 The scheduler achieves fairness via a weighted fair queuing approach.
 Specifically, each queue has a weight associated with it that determines its target resource usage.
+Denote the per-queue weights by

+`w_1, ..., w_N`,

-Denote the per-queue weights by w_1, ..., w_N, where N is the total number of queues, and by w = sum(w_1, ..., w_N) their sum.
-The target resource usage of each queue is then w_1 / w, ..., w_N / w.
+where `N` is the total number of queues, and by

+`w = sum(w_1, ..., w_N)`

+ their sum.
+The target resource usage of each queue is then

+ `w_1 / w, ..., w_N / w`.

+ We combine all resources (CPU, RAM, and accelerators) when computing resource usage.
 The order in which queues are selected is determined by how far below their target resource usage they are.

 ### Executor selection

 The scheduler assigns jobs to only one executor at a time.
-In particular, each worker cluster has associated with it a lower utilisation threshold.
-The scheduler activates when a cluster falls below this threshold (e.g., when 10% of its CPU is idle) and assigns jobs to the cluster until it is full.
+In particular, each worker cluster has associated with it a lower utilisation threshold and the scheduler activates when a cluster falls below this threshold (e.g., when 10% of its CPU is idle).
+At that point, the scheduler assigns jobs to the cluster until full.
 Tuning this threshold provides a trade-off between the size of jobs that can be scheduled and cluster utilisation.
 For example, if the threshold is 90% for a particular resource, up to 10% of cluster resources are idle at any time and jobs consuming up to 10% of that resource can be scheduled.

+To improve utilisation, the scheduler schedules time-limited and preemptible jobs opportunistically.

 ### Main scheduling algorithm

-Once activated, the scheduler assigns jobs to the cluster according to the following procedure.
-Initially, all queues are considered for scheduling:
+Once activated for a particular cluster, the scheduler assigns jobs to the cluster according to the following procedure.
+Initially, all queues are considered for scheduling.

 1. Select the queue furthest below its target resource usage.
 Denote this queue by Q.
 2. Select the highest-priority job from Q. Denote this job by J. If assigning J to the cluster would exceed any of the following, remove Q from the scheduler and go to step 4.
     * Cluster capacity.
     * Per-job resource quotas.
     * Per-queue resource quotas.
 3. Assign J to the cluster.
-If the Q contains no more jobs, remove it from the scheduler.
+If Q contains no more jobs, remove it from the scheduler.
 4. Repeat until the scheduler contains no more queues.

 ### Opportunistic scheduling algorithm

 To increase utilisation and throughput, Armada may opportunistically schedule jobs outside of the main algorithm if doing so can be done without delaying jobs scheduled by the main algorithm.
-Only jobs that specify at least one of the following parameters can be scheduled opportunistically:

-- `preemptible`: Indicates if Armada may preempt the job or not.
-The default is false.
-- `lifetime`: Maximum lifespan of the job in seconds.
-Jobs that exceed their lifetime may be preempted.
-A value of 0 (the default) indicates infinite lifetime.
+Only jobs that are preemptible or that specify a max lifespan (i.e., a time beyond which Armada may preempt the job) may be scheduled opportunistically.
+Note that a preemptible job is equivalent to a job with a lifespan of 0.

 Preemtible and time-limited jobs are scheduled continuously and do not need to adhere to per-job or per-queue resource quotas.
 For each cluster, Armada estimates the time at which it will fall below its resource utilisation.
-Armada may schedule time-limited jobs that do not increase this time.
-Armada may always schedule preemtible jobs.
-However, these may be preempted to make room for jobs scheduled by the main algorithm.
+Armada continually schedules preemptible and time-limited jobs that do not increase this estimate.
+If necessary, the main algorithm will preempt such jobs to make room for higher-priority jobs.

 ### Per-cluster scheduling

-Jobs assigned to an executor are assigned to nodes according to a bin-packing procedure, where jobs are assigned to nodes to minimize the number of nodes necessary.
-Any jobs that do not fit (e.g., because the scheduler made a mistake) are returned to the scheduler.
+Jobs assigned to an executor are assigned to nodes according to a bin-packing procedure, where jobs are assigned to nodes to minimize the number of nodes required.
+This is to make room for large incoming jobs.
+Any jobs that the executor is not able to schedule are returned to the scheduler.

 ## Executor implementation